 The price of gold is primarily influenced by interest rates, volatility in the credit and financial markets, strong investment demand and inflation expectations.
 As with many other commodities, the price of gold has fluctuated widely in recent years as well as within the recent month.
-While the price of gold is currently in the order of \$1,223, there can be no assurance that gold prices will remain at such levels or be such that the Corporation's properties can be exploited at a profit.
+While the price of gold is currently in the order of \$1,069, there can be no assurance that gold prices will remain at such levels or be such that the Corporation's properties can be exploited at a profit.
 If the price of gold declines, it could have a material adverse effect on the Corporation's share price, business and operations.

-In connection with the RDM Project financing facility entered into with Macquarie Bank, the Corporation has entered into gold forward sales agreements representing 205,200 ounces, of which 193,800 at a price of \$1,600 per ounce and 11,400 ounces at a price of \$1,211.
+In connection with the RDM Project financing facility entered into with Macquarie Bank, the Corporation had entered into gold forward sales agreements representing 216,600 ounces, at varying prices from \$1,177 to \$1,600 per ounce.
 Deliveries under these agreements are to be spread out over the first five years of production.
+On September 28, 2015, these gold forwards have been closed out.